chigges/doctemplatex/README.md

 ## Usage

-Put mail merge codes in your word document for things you need to replace often in documents.
+Put merge codes in your word document for things you need to replace often in documents.

 ```
-These codes are formatted like this: {Field|DefaultValue}
+These codes are formatted like this: {FieldName|DefaultValue}
 ```

 When you run the program and select a `.docx` file, it will scan for merge codes.